Charles Tegart

-Sir Charles Augustus Tegart (5 October 1881 – 6 April 1946) was an Anglo-Irish police officer who served extensively in the British territories of India and Palestine.
+Sir Charles Augustus Tegart (5 October 1881 – 6 April 1946) was an Anglo-Irish police officer who served extensively in the British territories of India and Mandatory Palestine.

 Early life

 Born in Derry on 5 October 1881, Tegart was the son of a Church of Ireland clergyman, Rev. Joseph Poulter Tegart of Dunboyne, County Meath, and his wife Georgina Johnston.
 He was educated at Portora Royal School, Enniskillen and briefly at Trinity College, Dublin.
 He retained contacts there and was awarded an honorary doctorate in 1933.
 After his role in India, he served as chief assistant to Ormonde Winter, the head of British Intelligence operations in Ireland during the Irish War of Independence.
 Tegart began his career as an Assistant Superintendent of Police in Patna.
 In 1906, he was transferred to Calcutta, initially serving as Acting Deputy Commissioner.
 By 1913, he had been appointed Deputy Commissioner in the Political Branch of the Bengal Criminal Investigation Department (CID), which had recently been renamed the Intelligence Branch.
 During the First World War, he was granted a commission in the Army Service Corps in 1917; however, he was soon recalled to India to provide testimony before the Rowlatt Committee, which was investigating revolutionary activities in India.

 Later in 1917, Tegart was appointed a Companion of the Order of the Indian Empire (CIE) and subsequently joined the Royal Flying Corps in France.
 He remained with the Army of Occupation for nearly a year before being seconded to Britain for special intelligence assignments.
 In 1923, he was appointed Police commissioner in Bengal, a position he held until 15 December 1931.
 Following his retirement from active police service, he served on the Council of the Secretary of State for India until 1937.
 In the Coronation Honours of May 1937, he was appointed a Knight Commander of the British Empire.